keelback-code/wizard-name-generator/README.md

 I aimed for a retro feel to the site, reminiscent of the random name generators my friends and I played with in our free time in the computer lab at primary school, in the late 90s.
 The visual design is simplistic so as not to draw away from the game.

 When researching wizard names I was instantly bombarded by sites advertising wizards names ‘for girls’ and ‘for boys’.
 I would like to create a gender-neutral site where the gender doesn’t matter; because this is a name for a wizard, which is generally speaking both magical and fictional.
 There is enough gendering in this world, which is constantly excluding members of the LGBTQ+ community, without extending that to wizards.
-Fantasy and fiction can be forms of escapism and if you use that to help escape a gendered world, I don’t want this site to be a reminder of that world.

 ### Wireframes